chrisys/train-departure-display/README.md

 ## Hardware

 This project (without modification) requires the use of a SSD1322-based 256x64 SPI display, an OLED in yellow for the authentic look.
 I have used [displays from AliExpress](https://www.aliexpress.com/item/32988174566.html) successfully.

-The connections for one of these displays to the Raspberry Pi GPIO header are as follows, but **it would be a good idea to check the connections with the datasheet of your particilar display before powering on** as there's no guarantee yours will match the pinout of mine.
+The connections for one of these displays to the Raspberry Pi GPIO header are as follows, but **it would be a good idea to check the connections with the datasheet of your particular display before powering on** as there's no guarantee yours will match the pinout of mine.

 | Display | Connection | Raspberry Pi
 |---|---|---